-- you may tell the child's teacher that the child has experienced family violence, if that will help the teacher to understand something about the child's behaviour or the support, they may need at school - you may tell the child's doctor or counsellor about what has happened to them, so that they understand and can provide appropriate treatment or counselling.
+- you may tell the child's teacher that the child has experienced family violence, if that will help the teacher to understand something about the child's behaviour or the support they may need at school - you may tell the child's doctor or counsellor about what has happened to them, so that they understand and can provide appropriate treatment or counselling.

-However, you should not discuss a child's family situation with family and friends just because they want to know.
+However, you should not discuss a child's family situation with your family and friends just because they want to know.

-Important: Unauthorised use or disclosure of child protection information is an offence which may be punishable by a fine or imprisonment.
+Important: Unauthorised use or disclosure of child protection information is an offence under the Child Protection Act 1999 which may be punishable by a fine or imprisonment.

-If you are unsure whether you can share information, refer to the Foster and Kinship Carer Handbook or talk to your child safety officer.
+If you are unsure whether you can share information, refer to the Foster and Kinship Carer Handbook2 or talk to your child safety officer.